 In addition to liabilities, the statement of net position reports a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and will not be recognized as an inflow of resources (revenue or reduction of expense) until that time.
-The MCIS reports deferred inflows of resources associated with pension benefits.
+The MCIS reports deferred inflows of resources associated with pension benefits and other postemployment benefits (OPEB).